mschachter/dataliteracyhub/website/pages/pages-root-folder/index.md

 widget2:
   title: "Teach People"
   url: '/volunteer/'
   text: 'Transfer your knowledge!
-We are looking for volunteers, and teaching is a requirement for advanced students.'
+We are looking for volunteers, and teaching is a requirement for advancing students.'
   image: frontpage_widget_teach_302x182.jpg

 widget3: